 Scott is ZDHC Roadmap to Zero Programme Director coordinating all focus areas and driving programme delivery.
 He is a point of contact and resource for ZDHC members, potential members and other major industry stakeholders in the Americas.

 Scott is an expert in sustainable materials and processes for the apparel and footwear industries.
 He has 30 years of experience in environmental chemistry and over 17 years of experience in textile and footwear product chemistry issues.
 Scott was part of the Nike Materials Science Innovation group and was the Environmental Manager for C&A Europe.
 Scott currently serves on the steering committee for the Outdoor Industry Association Chemicals Management Working Group (OIA CMWG) and is on the North Carolina State Textile Engineering, Chemistry and Science (TECS) Scientific Advisory Board (SAB).
 Scott is based in Portland, Oregon and holds a B.S and M.S degrees in Chemistry.

-As Asia Director, Lydia is responsible for leading the development and expansion of the ZDHC Programme in Asia.
+As East Asia Director, Lydia is responsible for leading the development and expansion of the ZDHC Programme in East Asia.
 Furthermore, Lydia leads efforts to scale up the use and implementation of the ZDHC tools and continuously refines the programme based on experience and evidence from Asia.
-Lydia oversees and develops the Asia Implementation Strategy, communicates with relevant Stakeholders and represents the ZDHC Programme at events in Asia.
+Lydia oversees and develops the regional Implementation Strategy, communicates with relevant Stakeholders and represents the ZDHC Programme at events.